laurarnichols/CrossSectionCalculations/GaN_NGa/VASPAndExport/groundState/README.md

 ## 3x2x2 supercell

-I started from the [relaxed pristine supercell](../pristine/) and removed Ga atom 7 near the center of the cell (`0.500000000         0.583333313         0.499429911`), replaced it with a N atom (cut and pasted it to the bottom of the file and updated the atom numbers), then shifted the N position slightly to break the symmetry.
+I started from the [relaxed pristine supercell](../pristine/) and removed Ga atom 7 near the center of the cell (`0.500000000         0.583333313         0.499429911`), replaced it with a N atom (cut and pasted it to the bottom of the file and updated the atom numbers), then shifted the N position slightly (`-0.01 0.01 -0.02` in direct coordinates) to break the symmetry.
 Going to relax and make sure that the N atom doesn't go back to the higher-symmetry position.

 I kept the $\Gamma$-only k-point mesh but turned spin polarization on for the defect supercell.
 Only relaxed the inner DOF.